ab0626/ab0626/README.md

 ## Hi there! 👋 I am Adithya Bellamkonda

 I'm a Computer Science student passionate about software development, algorithm design, and applying AI to solve real-world problems, particularly in finance.
-My interests lie in machine learning, quantitative finance, and building efficient systems for data analysis and modeling.
+My interests lie in graph theory, machine learning, quantitative finance, and building efficient systems for data analysis and modeling.

 ## About Me

-Currently pursuing my degree in **CS + ECON** at UAH, I have a strong interest in software development, machine learning, and distributed systems.
+Currently pursuing my degree in **CS + ECON** at UAH, I have a strong interest in Software Engineering, Quantitative development, machine learning, and distributed systems.
 I enjoy tackling complex problems and creating innovative solutions.

 ## Skills & Technologies